Los Indios Tabajaras

 Los Indios Tabajaras (The Tabajara Indians) was a guitar duo of two brothers, Antenor Lima and Natalicio (Nato) Lima, from Tianguá, Ceará in the Northeast of Brazil.
 The group name refers to the Tabajara, indigenous people who lived on the easternmost portion of the Atlantic coast of northeast Brazil in the period before and during Portuguese colonization, in the 16th century.

 Origins

 Their beginnings are not clear, though most stories have them becoming accomplished guitar players after finding a guitar near Ceará, in spite of the improbability of the story.
 They found success in Rio de Janeiro, performing as Natalicio and Antenor Lima and dressing in ceremonial Indian costumes.
 Using classical guitars and playing transcriptions of classical violin and piano works, they were soon playing all over South America.

 Probably as early as 1943, RCA's Latin American arm signed them to a recording contract.
 In the early 1950s, they took a break from performing and went back to study the guitar.
-After returning to the stage later that same decade, they took on the name "Los Indios Tabajaras" and released an album in the United States on an RCA-owned label Vox.
+After returning to the stage later that same decade, they took on the name "Los Indios Tabajaras" and released an album in the United States on Vox.